196 East Commerce Street

 Mr. Zamost's biography appears in the book: Bounce!, published by John Wiley & Sons, Inc. 2008.
 In his spare time, Bruce enjoys restoring vintage electromechanical pinball and arcade machines, the kinds of games found on location in the fifties, sixties and seventies.
 Bruce is featured on an official pinball historian trading card for his contribution to that hobby.
-Bruce's family and friends get a kick out of viewing his trading card, which is displayed in a pinball museum in Banning, CA. Bruce is currently consulting on and appearing in a documentary film about the history of arcades entitled: Welcome to Arcadia, with an anticipated release date in 2020.
+Bruce's family and friends get a kick out of viewing his trading card, which is displayed in a pinball museum in California.
+Bruce is currently serving as a consultant and producer and appearing in a documentary film series about the history of arcades entitled: Arcade Dreams, with an anticipated release date in autumn 2022.

 Bruce received his Bachelor of Arts degree from Brandeis University (Waltham, MA) magna cum laude, with high departmental honors in Philosophy.